Hybrid Medication Administration

-Blended Learning Class: Medication Administration in Community Settings has two parts: online videos with an activity packet AND an in-person review and test appointment at Health Counseling Services.
-Please register for a date and time to complete the in-person review and test appointment below.
+Hybrid Class: Medication Administration in Community Settings has two parts: online videos with an activity packet AND an in-person review and test appointment at Health Counseling Services.
+Please register for a date below.
+You will receive an email with your scheduled appointment time for the date selected.
 Online videos and the in-class activity packet will be sent approximately 5 days in advance of the class.
 This information will be sent directly to the student.
 Please be sure to enter the student’s email in the information below.

 - Be prompt to your appointment time for your test at Health Counseling Services.
 If you are unable to make your appointment time, please notify us as soon as possible.
 Spots are limited.

 - Your appointment time is 2.5 hours.
-This will include a brief review with participants seated to maintain recommended social distancing.
+This will include a brief review with a maximum of six participants, seated to maintain recommended social distancing.
 It will also include time to complete a written exam and a skills test (if registered for this).

 Our Medication Administration Course is always taught by a Registered Nurse.
 Our course is designed to give each student the information and attention that they need to confidently administer medications and accurately document their administration.